catberry/catberry/docs/index.md

 Both flags are read-only properties.

 ###Current location and referrer URI
-You can get whole information about current or referrer application URI.
+You can get whole information about current or referrer URI.
-It is in `location` and `referrer` fields of module context.
+It is in `location` and `referrer` fields of context respectively.
-These fields are instances of [URI](https://github.com/catberry/catberry-uri) constructor and you can read all documents about it [here](https://github.com/catberry/catberry-uri).
+These fields are instances of [URI](https://github.com/catberry/catberry-uri) constructor and you can read more about it [here](https://github.com/catberry/catberry-uri).

 ###User agent